zeyu2001/ICT1002-Python/README.md

 - `callbacks.py`: Defines callback functions for the Dash app.
 This is how the application is able to dynamically update its content (tables, graphs, etc.) based on the user input (search bar, dropdown, etc.).
 - `data.py`: Extracts data from the dataset / exports data from the dataset using pandas.
 - `bm_alg.py`: The search algorithm.
 We use the Boyer-Moore algorithm.
 The precomputation time complexity is O(m+k), where k is the size of the alphabet.
 The time complexity for the searching phase is O(n).

+## Contributors
+- Zhang Zeyu
+- Jared Marc Song Kye-Jet
+- Lee Zhan Hong
+- Ivan Ng Say Mun
+- Bill Eng De Xian
+- Nicholas Ooi Jun Wei

+## License
+Use of this project is governed by the [MIT License](LICENSE).

+## Plagiarism
+This project is an assignment submission in partial fulfillment of the Singapore Institute of Technology (SIT) module ICT1002 Programming Fundementals.

+The University's policy on copying does not allow students to copy software as well as assessment solutions from another person.